vue-macros/vue-macros/README.md

 #### Known issues

 - [ ] The source map does not correspond properly.
-- [ ] The render function cannot refer to variables.
-However, you can use the first argument of the render function to receive the context.
 - [ ] TypeScript support is not yet complete.

 ### `setupSFC` (⚠️ experimental)